Global Development Opportunities for Faculty

 Are you interested in developing your own May/June Term off-campus study program?
 We offer a series of workshops that will guide you through how to best prepare, plan and execute a short-term program.
 Topics include logistical preparation, risk management, health and safety, recruiting, marketing and assessment.
 We recommend an 18-month planning and implementation phase.
 Please contact the Fried Center for Global Engagement to learn more about these workshops and to begin the process of developing your own program.

 Are you leading a group of students off-campus?
 If so, please be sure to complete the appropriate paperwork.
-For questions about these forms or other health and safety related questions, please contact the chair of the risk management team, Dr. Richard Frost.
+For questions about these forms or other health and safety related questions, please contact the Travel Risk and Responsibility Team.

 Advising our Students

 We offer guidance on advising your students before and after their off-campus programs or during their stay as international students.
 Please contact us with any questions you might have and/or if you would like to receive the Faculty Advising Guide for Off-Campus Study.